twilio-professional-services/twilio-pay-ai-agent/README.md

 ### Tools

-To update the `### Tools` section in the README file based on the tools in the `tools` folder, here is the revised content:

-### Tools

 - `verifyUserIdentity`: Verifies user identity (see src/services/llm/tools/verifyUserIdentity.ts)
 - `checkPendingBill`: Checks for pending medical bills (see src/services/llm/tools/checkPendingBill.ts)
-- `checkHsaAccount`: Checks if the user has an HSA account (see src/services/llm/tools/checkHsaAccount.ts)
 - `checkPaymentOptions`: Provides payment options available to the user (see src/services/llm/tools/checkPaymentOptions.ts)
 - `startPaySession`: Starts a payment session (see src/services/llm/tools/startPaySession.ts)
 - `capturePaymentCardNumber`: Captures the payment card number from the user (see src/services/llm/tools/capturePaymentCardNumber.ts)